PacktPublishing/Simplify-Testing-with-React-Testing-Library/Chapter07/my-blog/README.md

 ### Database

-- Create a `.env.local` file at the project of the project and add credentials for your MongoDB Database:
+- Create a `.env.local` file at the root of the project folder and add credentials for your MongoDB Database:

 ```bash
 MONGODB_URI="database credentials here"